Is Dolby Atmos worth it? Speaker configs (5.1 vs 7.1 vs 7.1.4), in-ceiling speakers, Sonos options, and NYC apartment-friendly solutions explained.

 Best for: Studios, one-bedrooms, renters, anyone who wants Atmos without complexity.

 The receiver decodes the Atmos signal and sends audio to each speaker.
-You need one that specifically supports Dolby Atmos.
+It must specifically support Dolby Atmos.

 | Tier | Model | Price | Supports |